Timester/bigdata/README.md

 ##### PageViewStats

 ##### UniqueViewStats
-Counts the unique pageviews/day
+Counts the unique pageviews/day.

 #### Spark
 ##### Spark wordcount
-Counts the words in a given file
+Counts the words in a given file.

 ##### Spark streaming wordcount
-Counts the words in an incoming stream
+Counts the words in an incoming stream.

 #### Storm
 ##### Storm Twitter
+SHows the trending URLs and tags.
-Auth credentials goes to the auth.properties file
+Auth credentials goes to a file called auth.properties in the resources folder.
+Four properties needed:

+auth.consumerkey=
+auth.consumersecret=
+auth.accesstoken=
+auth.accesstokensecret=

 #### Mahout
 ##### Recommender